 Research On Inflammation And Depression: Are They Related?

-Some studies have found that the link between depression and inflammation is greatest in the patients who showed less improvement from using antidepressants.
-One such study as described in Psychology Today went as far as stating that they discovered that heightened levels of inflammation molecules before treatment predicted a poor response to antidepressants.
+Some studies have found that the link between depression and inflammation is most significant in clients who show less improvement using antidepressants.
+One study discovered that heightened levels of inflammation molecules before treatment predicted a poor response to antidepressants.

 How To Reduce Inflammation

-The first is to load up on eating plenty of anti-inflammatory foods.
-This includes fruits and vegetables and getting plenty of omega-3 fatty acids.
-Good sources of this are in fish, walnuts, soybeans, flaxseed, and tofu.
-Other examples of anti-inflammatory foods include celery, tea, blueberries, grapes, and ginger.
-If you are looking for more directions on how to eat on an anti-inflammatory diet, you could consider looking at the Mediterranean diet which is based on similar principles.
+If you are looking for more directions on how to eat an anti-inflammatory diet, you could consider looking at the Mediterranean diet, which is based on similar principles.

 The second step is to cut out any foods that add to inflammation.
-This includes things like processed foods, corn oil, and red meat.
-It's also a good idea to reduce or eliminate the amount of refined sugar, white flour, and other simple carbohydrates.
+These can include processed foods, corn oil, and red meat.
+You may also reduce or eliminate the amount of refined sugar, white flour, and other carbohydrates you take in.

-Exercise is also an important way that you can reduce inflammation.
-This does not mean that you need to jump into a high-intensity workout regimen but shoot for trying to get at least 30 minutes of exercise four or five times throughout the week.
-It's also beneficial to do at least 10 minutes of weight training a few times a week as well.
+Exercise is a significant way to reduce inflammation.
+You don't necessarily need to jump into a high-intensity workout regimen to exercise, but you can try to get 30 minutes of exercise four or five times throughout the week.
+Exercise can include walking, swimming, jogging, and other low-impact formats.
+It may also be beneficial to try ten minutes of weight training a few times a week if it fits your schedule.